-Baja California, Mexico is known as the place where the desert meets the sea.
-It’s a land of incredible natural beauty with scenic deserts, beautiful beaches, and picture-perfect night skies.
+Baja California, Mexico, is known as the place where the desert meets the sea.
+It’s a land of incredible natural beauty with scenic deserts, beautiful beaches, and starry night skies.
 Baja California camping is hard to beat!

-Going on a road trip and camping along the way is one of the best ways to explore Baja.
-Camping styles range from a hammock under a beachfront palapa to luxury glamping, and everything in between, but most people camp in tents or campers.
+Going on a road trip and camping along the way is one of the best ways to explore the Baja Peninsula.
+Camping styles can range from hanging your hammock in a palapa to luxury glamping, but most people camp in tents or RVs.

 I’m Mexican and have been camping in Baja since I was about 5 years old.
-It’s one of my favorite destinations in the world and I’m passionate about sharing it with others.
+It’s one of my favorite destinations in the world, and I love helping others experience Baja’s rustic magic.

 - What is Baja?